ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 	\bibliography{bibliography}
 ```

-6. Your bibliography should be within the file named bibliography.bib
+6. Your bibliography should be within the file named bibliography.bib within your chapter folder.

 7. Add all your packages to the [chapter] - Isolated.tex file in the folder corresponding to your chapter.
 Do not delete any other package that is already listed in that file.